Requirements for being on campus

 Students, faculty & staff

-All Danforth Campus students, faculty & staff must complete and pass a daily health self-screening prior coming onto campus or leaving their residence hall room each day.
+All Danforth Campus students, faculty and staff must complete and pass a daily health self-screening prior coming to campus or leaving their residence hall room each day.
+Stay home if you don’t feel well.
+Contact the COVID Call Center at 314-362-5056 for guidance and to arrange for testing as needed.

 Visitors must follow all health requirements, including wearing a mask.
 Each day that an approved visitor is scheduled to be present on campus, the visitor is required to complete the university’s daily self-screen prior to their arrival.
 See the Danforth Campus visitor protocol to learn more.

 Wear a mask